 Now, thanks to the European Space Agency's Venus Express probe, we're finally getting a glimpse at that night side.
 A team of exometeorologists has used an instrument on the probe called the Visible and Infrared Thermal Imaging Spectrometer to scan the night side's cloud systems.

-"We focused on the night side because it had been poorly explored," (opens in new tab) Javier Peralta of the Japan Aerospace Exploration Agency, the lead author of a (opens in new tab) published in the journal Nature Astronomy.
+"We focused on the night side because it had been poorly explored," said Javier Peralta of the Japan Aerospace Exploration Agency, the lead author of a new study published in the journal Nature Astronomy.

 "We can see the upper clouds on the planet's night side via their thermal emission, but it's been difficult to observe them properly because the contrast in our infrared images was too low to pick up enough detail."